 In John's move, John makes a list of things that might go wrong with his project and uses his work breakdown structure as a guide.
-A partial list for the planning portion of the RBS is shown in Table 9.1.
-The result is a clearer understanding of where risks are most concentrated.
-This approach helps the project team identify known risks but can be restrictive and less creative in identifying unknown risks and risks not easily found inside the WBS.
+A partial list for the planning portion of the RBS is shown in Figure 9-2 The result is a clearer understanding of where risks are most concentrated.
+This approach helps the project team identify known risks, but can be restrictive and less creative in identifying unknown risks and risks not easily found inside the WBS.

 Level 1 Level 2 Level 3

 Dion backs out

 Contact Dion and Carlita Carlita backs out

-No common date available
+Plan Move No common date available

-Restaurant full or closed
+Resturant full or closed

-Plan Move Host Planning Lunch Wrong choice of ethnics food
+Host Planning Lunch Wrong choice of ethnics food

-Dion or Carlita have special food allergies preferences
+Dion or Carlita have special food allergies or preferences

-Devicience and Distribute Cale advis Printer out of toner
+Develop and Distribute Oakadula Printer out of toner

 Develop and Distribute Schedule Out of paper